First Aid for Water Choking: What to do if Choking on Water

 1. Assess the Situation: Assess the severity of the situation.
 Is the person coughing forcefully or able to breathe, even if it's difficult?

 2. Encourage Coughing: If the person is coughing, encourage them to keep coughing.
 Coughing is the body's natural way of clearing the airway.
 Do not forcefully pat the person on the back.
-This can sometimes push the water further down the airway.
+This push the water further down the airway.

-3. Perform the Heimlich Maneuver: If coughing doesn't work, perform Heimlich maneuver until the water is expelled, and the person can breathe or cough effectively.
+3. Perform the Heimlich Maneuver: If coughing doesn't work, perform Heimlich maneuver until the water is expelled, and the person breathe or cough effectively.

 4. Perform CPR: If the person loses consciousness, begin CPR immediately if the person is not breathing.